April 1, 2026

 Developer Obligations

-To help you comply with these AI regulations, software developers of High Risk AI Systems are required to provide you with detailed documentation.
+To help deployers comply with the Act, software developers of High Risk AI Systems are required to provide you with detailed documentation.
 This includes summaries of the data used to train the system, known limitations, and the measures taken by the developer to mitigate discrimination risks.

 Small Business Exemption